cspollard/cspollard.github.io/HEPExample.md

 > import           Control.Monad.Primitive

-Then let's define an `Event`{.haskell} data type which contains only two pieces of information: an electron pT and a muon pT.
+Then let's define an `Event`{.haskell} data type which contains only two pieces of information: an electron pt and a muon pt.

 > data Event' = Event' { elPt' :: Double, muPt' :: Double }
 >